tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 It is strongly recommended that you toggle **Standardise Units & Frames** on -- by default, it is off for backwards compatibility reasons.

 > 💡: **In Version 1.63**: Unit standardisation now applies consistently across all watch recording modes.
-Previously, only values streamed live to the phone were converted; files recorded on the watch (transferred after a phone-initiated recording, or from Watch Only recordings) kept their raw units even with standardisation on.

 Acceleration units, with **Standardise Units & Frames** on: